Elijah is an author, blogger, and editor. He enjoys traveling and exploring hidden corners of the world.

 Abandoned Pinewoods Cemetery

-With headless angels, a mysterious suicide, grave robbers, and a front entrance known as the gates of hell, Pinewoods may be one of the haunted places in the United States.
+With headless angels, a mysterious suicide, grave robbers, and a front entrance known as the gates of hell, Pinewoods may be one of the most haunted places in the United States.

 In 1897 a group of businessmen from the city of Troy founded the Forest Park Cemetery Corporation, but records show that the land had been used for burials as far back as 1856.
 The cemetery, which was originally meant to cover 200 acres, was designed by Garnet Baltimore, the first African American graduate of Rensselaer Polytechnic Institute.
 Baltimore's goal was to create a beautiful, park-like cemetery that would outshine nearby Oakwood Cemetery.

 Unfortunately, however, the corporation went bankrupt in 1914 with the cemetery still uncompleted.
 Pathways had been constructed, statues had been erected, and a large mausoleum had been built, but Baltimore’s original designs were only partially realized.

 After the bankruptcy, the cemetery was sold to a corporation made up of New York City residents, but they too went bankrupt, and the cemetery was sold to a local country club.